Begonia care guide

 BLOOM :

-These plants get flowers in the months of March-April, that last about a month if grown in the right conditions.
+These plants get flowers in the months of March until September that last about a month or two if grown in the right conditions.
 Having higher humidity and temperature can really benefit in getting them to bloom.
 For newer propagations that get flowers, i´d say cut them off.
-Producing a flower can be really draining for the plant, and the cutting may not survive because all the energy goes to the flower, instead of new growth, and root growth.
+Producing a flower can be draining for the plant of its energy, and the cutting may not survive because all the energy goes to the flower instead of new growth and root growth.
 99% of the time, the flowers are signs of happiness.
 So don´t worry :)

 PROPAGATION :